andrewabarca/bizible.en/help/api-connections/utilizing-bizibles-api-connections/facebook-api.md

 ## FAQ {#faq}

-**What Facebook Ads are supported by Bizible? **
+**Q: What Facebook Ads are supported by Bizible?**

 A: Carousel, Single Image.
 Not Video, Slideshow or Collection at this time.

-Q: What is social proof?
+**Q: What is social proof?**

 A: Social proof is visible engagement such as likes, clicks, comments, and shares.

-Q: What happens when Bizible tags the Ad?
+**Q: What happens when Bizible tags the Ad?**

 A: Facebook does not allow ads to be edited so Bizible needs to delete the creative, which contains the Destination URL, and then re-create the ad with the new parameters.

-Q: Why does Bizible update all Facebook Ads?
+**Q: Why does Bizible update all Facebook Ads?**

 A: Bizible's process is to tag all ads in case they are re-activated.

-Q: What permission does the connected user need?
+**Q: What permission does the connected user need?**

 A: ads_management, email

-Q: How long can it take to import spend data?
+**Q: How long can it take to import spend data?**

 A: 1 hour

-Q: How long can it take to import ad data?
+**Q: How long can it take to import ad data?**

 A: 4 hours